-Courses are provided for those seeking American Red Cross certification in First Aid and CPR, Life Guard Training, and Water Safety Instructor.
+Courses are provided for those seeking American Red Cross certification in First Aid and CPR/AED, Life Guarding, and Water Safety Instructor.

 Students interested in dance can elect to specialize in modern dance or ballet.
 Folk, social, and jazz classes are also popular (see the Department of Theater and Dance elsewhere in the Catalog for dance courses which may be taken for academic credit).

-Classes and groups meet in the most ideal setting possible, making use of Cowling Recreation Center, Carleton Recreation Center, West Gymnasium, Laird Stadium, Arb and Bell Field Tennis Courts, various outdoor playing fields around the campus and several off-campus sites.
+Classes and groups meet in the most ideal setting possible, making use of Cowling Gymnasium, Carleton Recreation Center, West Gymnasium, Laird Stadium, Arb, and Bell Field Tennis Courts, various outdoor playing fields around the campus and several off-campus sites.
 Physical Education classes, varsity teams, clubs, and intramurals are all tightly scheduled since the demands for use are very heavy.